 The bulk of fish especially finfish from the small-scale fishery in the coast of Kenya is sold in the domestic market.
 Once fish is landed, it is bought at the landing sites by small-scale and medium-scale fish traders.
 Small-scale fish traders refer to fishmongers who do not have their own retail shops and refrigeration facilities while medium-scale fish traders are those who have their own retail shops that are equipped with refrigeration facilities.
 The small-scale fish traders perform some basic processing which includes scaling and gutting before fish is sold to the consumer.
 Some of the small-scale fish traders sell the fish to the consumer in a semi-processed form while others cook the fish and then sell in the open air markets.
 The medium-scale traders preserve their fish in deep freezers and sell to consumers who buy from their retail shops.
 Some of them transport their fish to urban centres where fish is sold in retail fish shops.
 Some of the medium-scale fish traders also have their own fishing boats which are manned by employed captains.
-A few medium-scale fish traders have cold rooms where they preserve fish before selling.
-Both small and medium-scale fish traders are spread along the entire coast of Kenya.
+A few medium-scale fish traders are spread along the entire coast of Kenya.